-The grants we award at Mass Humanities are designed to support the public humanities—programs that use history, literature, philosophy, and the other humanities disciplines to enhance and improve civic life—and every grant has a rich story behind it.
+The grants we make at Mass Humanities support the public humanities—programs that use history, literature, philosophy, and the other humanities disciplines to enhance and improve civic life—and every grant has a rich story behind it.
 Here we offer the first in what will be a recurring series highlighting projects that demonstrate the impact and value the public humanities can have.

 Gardner, a town in Central Mass just west of Fitchburg, was once known as Chair City.
 The furniture industry started here in the mid-19th century and by 1910 had grown to 20 chair factories producing four million chairs per year, employing thousands.
 Major companies like Heywood-Wakefield, Conant-Ball and Nichols & Stone made heirloom-quality furniture—carefully handcrafted pieces meant to be passed down from generation to generation.